 The Articles of Association and Byelaws state how the Institution is governed and organised.
 Copies of these documents are available via the links on the right of this page.
 The governance of the Institution is the responsibility of its Council, which comprises elected members.
 The IRSE is a charity registered with the UK Charity Commission, and members of Council are Trustees of the charity.
 Click here for more information about the current membership of the Council.

-You can read about the activities and work of the IRSE in the previous year (2015) in our Annual Report - see links to the right of this page.
+You can read about the activities and work of the IRSE last year (2016) in our Annual Report - see links to the right of this page.

 Code of Conduct